-- To obtain a dosimeter or change in service, submit a completed "Dosimeter Request or Change" Form found online or go to the VAMC's Radiation Safety Office in the department of Nuclear Medicine. - A whole body dosimeter is worn on the to torso in a location where it is likely to receive the highest exposure. - Ring dosimeters are worn underneath disposable gloves.
+- To obtain a dosimeter or change in service, submit a completed "Dosimeter Request or Change" Form found online or go to the VAMC's Radiation Safety Officer. - A whole body dosimeter is worn on the to torso in a location where it is likely to receive the highest exposure.. - Ring dosimeters are worn underneath disposable gloves.